CSCfi/rems/docs/architecture/014-userids.md

 An API call impersonating the handler adds the user as a reviewer, referring to the user by their eppn.
-Note how `x-rems-user-id` must always be an internal REMS user id.
-(TODO should we allow external ids?)
+Note how `x-rems-user-id` must always be an internal REMS user id (but see Open questions).

 ```
 POST /api/applications/request-review